HomeDev GuideAPI Reference

 Plan and prepare

-There are many good approaches for development of a website, from classic to iterative.
+There are many good approaches for website development, from classic to iterative.
 How you plan, build, design, integrate, test, and deliver your solutions relies on approaches to standardizing your process to make it easy to maintain and enhance your solutions.

-Development usually takes place on a developer workstation and the solution is then deployed to a test environment.
-After successful testing, the solution is deployed to a live production web server.
+Development usually takes place on a developer workstation, and the solution is then deployed to a test environment.
+After successful testing, it is deployed to a live production web server.

-You should coordinate your requirements, deployment architecture, systems integration needs, and infrastructure up front.
-Good planning and preparation saves a lot of time and effort over the life of a website.
+You should coordinate your requirements, deployment architecture, systems integration needs, and infrastructure upfront.
+Good planning and preparation save a lot of time and effort over a website's lifetime.

 Before you deploy a website, consider the following: